-16 min read
+15 min read

-Chapter 2: Noise
+Chapter Two: Noise

 Julian floated up from the depths of sleep into darkness so complete he couldn't tell if his eyes were open or closed.

 The silence around him felt alive.
-Not empty — inhabited.
+Not empty.
+Inhabited.
 The silence of a place that was listening.
 He lay still, letting awareness expand outward from his chest, cataloging the room in concentric rings.
 The ventilation fans first, their pitch low and steady.
 Then the soft click of power relays cycling somewhere down a distant corridor, regular as a second hand.
 Then the HVAC breathing behind the walls, its rhythm familiar already on the first night.

 Neurovia.